Phillip Lee - Director of Athletics / Varsity Coach Baseball

 Ken Shaw comes to Calvary Day School with over 10+ years of experience in Athletics Administration.
 His most recent employment was at The Summit School in Winston-Salem, North Carolina.
 His focus areas are middle school athletics, coaches professional development, and all logistics including scheduling.
 He will also serve as Calvary's liaison to S.P.A.L.
 (Savannah Parochial Athletic League) for middle school sports.
 Ken holds the CMAA (Certified Master Athletic Administrator) certification from NIAAA.

-Daniel serves as Assistant AD for Operations.
+Daniel serves as Assistant AD for Operations and Varsity Girls Basketball head coach.
 His impact is felt in many areas he coaches and impacts the whole child for growth.
 Daniel earned a B.A. in Business, Sociology and Justice Studies from Georgia Southern University.
 His life verse is Psalm 91:1-2.

 Bailey Thornton - Varsity Cheer